maxlapides/dovetailer/README.md

 ## Known Issues

 * If you rename a directory in the `templates` folder while Gulp is running, it will crash Gulp.
+* Relative image paths don't work (I'll be adding support for this in the future)

 ## Roadmap